 Keynotes covered everything from customer development to investing, from making mistakes to finding trends in Silicon Valley and beyond.
 Speakers included Marvin Liao, Partner at 500 Startups; Claire Lee, Head of Early Stage Banking at Silicon Valley Startups; Chris Lipp, Pitch Coach at Stanford Graduate School of Business; David Frazee, Managing Partner at Richmond Global; Fadi Bishara, Founder and CEO of Blackbox; and Victor Hwang, Director of the Global Innovation Summit.
 The day also included workshops with Bay Area entrepreneurship organizations – Indiegogo hosted crowdfunding sessions, and Mind the Bridge gave a sample of their trademark “Startup School.”

-“It was something different,” said Alberto Salamone, a Master of International Business candidate from Italy, of ISM compared to other start-up events.
+“It was something different,” said Alberto Salamone, a Master’s in International Business candidate from Italy, of ISM compared to other start-up events.
 “Most of the time, you only hear about ideas and how to sell to an investor.
 This was the other side, and it gave me the opportunity to discover corporations I didn’t know about.”